Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for disconnecting a bank but does not explicitly state when to use this vs. other tools, nor does it provide scenarios for when not to use it.
+The description implies usage for disconnecting a bank but does not explicitly state when to use this tool over alternatives or provide when-not scenarios.
+Context can be inferred from the name and sibling tools, but no explicit guidance is given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.